rokudev/remote-debugger/README.md

    | up                     | u            | Move one frame up the function call stack.          |
    | vars                   | v            | Show the variables in the current scope.            |

+## [BETA] Visual Studio Code extension

+You can [download](https://github.com/rokudev/debug-protocol-vscode-ext-beta) the beta version of the Visual Studio Code extension for the Roku BrightScript debug protocol.
+After extracting and installing the extension, you can use it for debugging Roku channels in Visual Studio.

+## Change log

+- **08-14-2020**: Beta release of [Visual Studio Code extension](https://github.com/rokudev/debug-protocol-vscode-ext-beta).
+Updated debug command table.
+- **03-29-2020**: Roku Remote debugger 2.0.0 release.
+Added breakpoint and step commands.
+- **11-09-2019**: Roku Remote debugger 1.0.1 release.

 ***
  Copyright 2019 Roku, Inc.